TzuChieh/Photon-v2-ThirdParty/README.md

 * [zlib](https://github.com/madler/zlib)
   * git tag `v1.2.11`
 * [openexr](https://github.com/openexr/openexr)
-  * git tag `v2.3.0`
+  * git tag `v2.4.1`
-  * python binding is not needed (define `OPENEXR_BUILD_PYTHON_LIBS=OFF` in CMake)

 ## Build

-All libraries should be built (except for header-only libraries) for static linking to avoid possible conflicts and with settings compatible with the renderer.
-Currently, pre-compiled libraries are produced under the following environments:
+All third-party libraries should be built to

-* Windows
-  * Visual Studio 2017
-* Linux
-  * Ubuntu 16.04 with g++ 7.3.0
-* macOS
-  * High Sierra 10.13 with Apple LLVM version 10.0.0 (clang-1000.10.44.4), target: x86_64-apple-darwin17.0.0, thread model: posix
-  * When it comes to apple's toolchain versioning, [this](https://gist.github.com/yamaya/2924292) is a good reference
+1. Link against the same version of dependent libraries
+2. With settings compatible with the renderer to avoid possible conflicts.
+Currently, we have CMake scripts that handle the build settings/process for you.

-If you need to compile the libraries by yourself, please try to adhere to the settings listed here as close as possible.
-This will ensure the libraries work well with the render engine and easier for me to debug if you got into any trouble using Photon-v2.
+If you need to compile the libraries by yourself, please try to adhere to the settings listed in [Photon-v2-ThirdParty-Prebuilt](https://github.com/TzuChieh/Photon-v2-ThirdParty-Prebuilt).

 ## License

 See each library's corresponding project site for more detail.
-Licenses (if present) are also included in each library's folder.
+This building utility is in [The MIT License]("./LICENSE").